Kolossion/ns8-test/README.md

 8) Are unit tests required?
 I assumed not.

 9) In the event that a user is attempting to be added that already exists, is that an upsert or an ignore?
 I assumed the latter, since I'd imagine there'd rather be an explicit update to user data.
 Also, in the event of the ignore, would that be considered a bad request?
 I said no to avoid an error, but utilized a different response code than when it's actually added.

+10) Should the event search function check for the existence of a user ID before searching for events in the store?
+Currently with my setup it's not possible (though in a SQL or similar database it would be relatively easy), so I just had it return empty when it was an ID that didn't exist.